SciML/DifferentialEquations.jl/docs/src/internals/notes_on_algorithms.md

 The Enright-Verner and other Verner methods all have stability issues near the origin in the complex plane and higher error coefficients.
 Sharp and Smart have higher error coefficients.
 Peter Stone's methods all have higher error.
-It's very clear that the best here is the Tanaka-Yamashita method by far.
+It's very clear that the best here is the Tanaka-Yamashita (efficient, not the stable) method by far.

 ### Order 8